menu

 Occupations and Workforce

 Unlike some towns, Yampa isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Yampa are a mix of both white- and blue-collar jobs.
 Overall, Yampa is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Yampa who work in office and administrative support (19.69%), architecture and engineering (11.92%), and sales jobs (10.88%).
+There are especially a lot of people living in Yampa who work in office and administrative support (19.58%), sales jobs (16.93%), and maintenance occupations (8.99%).

 Setting & Lifestyle

-Because of many things, Yampa is a great place for families with children to consider.
-First of all, many other families with children live here, making Yampa a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Yampa has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Yampa is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Yampa’s overall crime rate is lower than average for the country.

 Demographics

-The per capita income in Yampa in 2018 was $26,321, which is lower middle income relative to Colorado and the nation.
-This equates to an annual income of $105,284 for a family of four.
+The per capita income in Yampa in 2018 was $35,788, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
+This equates to an annual income of $143,152 for a family of four.
 However, Yampa contains both very wealthy and poor people as well.

 The most common language spoken in Yampa is English.
 Other important languages spoken here include Polish and Spanish.